Viva903/Life-Fitness-SG/README.md

 # LifeScience
 IDE Used : Eclipse
 -----
-In Memory Database : H2, can use H2 console to have a better view on the DB
+In Memory Database : H2 console
 -----
-Collection please find at EmployeeTest.postman_collection.json Tool used: Postman
+Collection please find at EmployeeTest.postman_collection.json
 -----
+Tool used: Postman